jeroendesloovere/wunderlist-php-api/README.md

 ### Installation

-> Adding this code in your `composer.json` file will get the latest version using [Composer](https://getcomposer.org).
+> Adding this code in your `composer.json` file will get the latest version using [Composer](https://getcomposer.org) and [Packagist](https://packagist.org/packages/jeroendesloovere/wunderlist-php-api).

 ``` json
 {